wkdalsgh192/Vue-Spring-Webapp-RealEstate/README.md

 # UI/UX
 ## Design
 We set our main color to light pink for better visual convenience.
 So, tens of logo designs fitted our brans strategy were suggested with the help of Tailer Brands Studio and the current design was finally chosen throguh delicate reviews.
 Along that, the main page was also changed to the amazing illustration of <b>Gala Poliakova</b>, which looks more natural than just a google-style simple design.
 She is an great illustrator working for a meditation app company.
 If you love it, I am 100% sure that her other works would also catch your eyes.
-Check them out right now on the link. // 링크 들어가는 부분
+Check them out right now on the link. -> https://www.artstation.com/galapoliakova

 ## Interaction
 Static image is not cool any more to attract the young clients' attention.
 We added some fun interactions for them to think it is so cool that they want to keep using.
 Among them, the one highlighted here is to show the weather of an user's current location.
 For example, when it is raining in the place where a user lives and he/she begins typing something on a search bar, it starts raining on our main page, too.
 For real!
 Here's how it looks.
-// 이미지 들어가는 부분

 I got a referrence in CodePen and re-created it in VueJs.
-Please see the link attached if interested.
+Please see the link attached if interested. -> https://codepen.io/arickle/pen/XKjMZY

 # Frontend : Vue
   We used the Vue framwork for frontend.
 Before that, we made web pages to .jsp, that was totally undesiable since all the html and css codes were mingled with java codes.
 After the installation of Vue CLI, however, we could make our messy files and codes well-organized.